 Vision therapy makes use of lenses, prisms, filters, patches and other specialized equipment.
 Eye patching is referred to as passive vision therapy, which has been shown to less effective than active therapy.
 Active therapy uses exercises to retrain how the brain interacts with the eyes and interprets visual inputs.
 Over the past few years, advanced digital therapies (including virtual reality devices) have turned traditional vision therapy activities into new, interactive and exciting exercises to improve accommodation (focusing), fixation, saccades, pursuits (eye-tracking) and spatial skills (eye-hand coordination).

-At Visual Symptoms Treatment Center, Dr. Neil Margolis and Dr. Marsha K. Sorenson and board-certified vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
+At Visual Symptoms Treatment Center, Dr. Neil Margolis and board-certified vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
 All of our sessions are one-on-one (therapist-to-patient), and are conducted under doctor supervision.
 We help patients develop a binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
 Our personalized vision therapy program is designed for people of all ages.

 Do you or someone you know have a lazy eye?
 Get in touch with us today and we’ll offer you a highly effective vision therapy program for an enhanced quality of life.Our practice serves patients from Arlington Heights, Buffalo Grove, Northbrook, and Deerfield, Illinois and surrounding communities.